innovian/HVTableView/README.md

 	-(void)tableView:(UITableView *)tableView expandCell: (UITableViewCell*)cell withIndexPath:(NSIndexPath*) indexPath;

 - IMPORTANT: there are some delegate functions from UITableViewDelegate that we have commented their proxy in HVTableView.m.
 If you need to implement those on your viewController, go to HVTableView.m and uncomment those delegate methods.
 If you don't uncomment them; your delegate methods won't fire up.

+###Programatically Expand/Collapse/Toggle Cells
+These methods are added to the HVTableView:

+	-(void)toggleCellAtIndexPath:(NSIndexPath*)indexPath; // toggles between collapsed and expanded state -(void)expandCellAtIndexPath:(NSIndexPath*)indexPath; // expands cell if it’s collapsed -(void)collapseCellAtIndexPath:(NSIndexPath*)indexPath; // collapses the cell if it’s expanded

+###Example
+Suppose you have an instance of HVTableView names tableView.
+To expand this cell programatically use this method:

+	[self.table expandCellAtIndexPath:[NSIndexPath indexPathForRow:0 inSection:0]];

+For toggling and collapsing the cells, the usage is pretty same.

 ###Pros
 If you’re looking for a straight forward easy-to-setup library for expandable views, HVTableView is your choice.
 It provides an acceptable performance which is sufficient for using in regular projects.